iamprosper/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task 16
 	The command that deletes all files in the current working directory that end with the character ~ is `` rm ./*~ ``

+## Task 17
+	The command that creates many directories is mkdir  dir1/dir2/dir3/..